 The programme will conclude with the young jurors awarding the Youth Jury Prize to one of the films competing in the Southeast Asian Short Film Competition during the Silver Screen Awards.
 One of the participants will also receive the Young Critic Award, awarded for originality of writing and for their contribution to cinematic discussions in the region.

-SGIFF’s Youth Jury & Critics Programme seeks to nurture a new generation of critical writers on cinema from the region.
-Organised in partnership with the Wee Kim Wee School of Communication and Information, Nanyang Technological University, the workshop will take place on Saturday each week from 28th October to 2nd December, as well as 26th November 2017*.
+The Youth Jury & Critics Programme is organised in partnership with the Wee Kim Wee School of Communication and Information, Nanyang Technological University, the workshops take place Saturday each week from 21 October to 2 December, as well as 26 November.

 *Dates subject to change.